5 August 2022

-This course deals with the social policy characteristics of the European welfare state.
-The recent economic crisis and developments in the EU have led to a rise in poverty and unemployment (among the youth in particular), as well as an upsurge in right-wing parties.
-This has created a challenging framework for policy-makers and individuals alike.
-The living conditions are deteriorating for many member states (e.g. Greece), and solidarity and various social benefits are decreasing rapidly.
+“The European Welfare State” deals with the social policy characteristics of the European welfare state.
+The recent economic crisis and developments in the EU have led to a rise in poverty and unemployment (among youth in particular), as well as a surge in right-wing parties.
+This has created a challenging framework for policy makers and individuals alike.
+The living conditions are deteriorating for many member states and solidarity and various social benefits are decreasing rapidly.

-The course consists of 3 sections:
+The course consists of three sections:

-To introduce students to the main concepts in European social policy and one of the fundamental pillars in the European Union: the solidarity principle and welfare state
+To introduce students to the main concepts in European social policy and one of the fundamental pillars in the European Union: the solidarity principle and welfare state;

-To identify different practices and concepts across the world, using cases from students’ home countries and contrasting social security systems from various welfare states
+To identify different practices and concepts across the world, using cases from students’ home countries and contrasting social security systems from various welfare states;

-To equip students with analytical skills that enables them to easily identify the type of welfare regime and its characteristics
+To equip students with analytical skills that enables them to easily identify the type of welfare regime and its characteristics;

-To bring the student to the core of the social action – “Think like a social policy analyst, act like a social worker
+To bring the student to the core of the social action: “Think like a social policy analyst, act like a social worker”.

-EUR 1000: Tuition fee
+EUR 998: Tuition fee